KTUU-TV: News operation

 Megan Baldino, former reporter and anchor, waits to begin her report from Front Street in Nome during the 2007 Iditarod.

 KTUU's News Star truck parked alongside South Franklin Street in downtown Juneau, circa 2002.

 Steve MacDonald, anchor and reporter from 1996 to 2016, prior to a live interview with Alaska Senate candidate Bob Bell at the Dena'ina Center in August 2012.

 KTUU presently broadcasts 22 hours, 25 minutes of locally produced newscasts each week (with 4 hours, 5 minutes each weekday and one hour each on Saturdays and Sundays).
 The two-hour weekday newscast Morning Edition, 6 p.m. hour, and 10 p.m. late newscast are simulcast with KAUU.
 A half-hour KTUU-exclusive newscast airs at 5 p.m., followed by the NBC Nightly News at 5:30 p.m.
 All newscasts are branded as Alaska's News Source, KTUU's longtime news slogan.
 KTUU does not carry a midday or weekend morning newscast.

 Following Gray's purchase of the non-license assets of KTVA, that station's news operation was inherited by KYES-TV (now KAUU); with its existing ownership of KTUU-TV, this gave Gray control of two news operations in the Anchorage market.
 On August 30, 2020, KTVA's news operation aired its final newscast from its facility.
 The next day, Gray launched Alaska's News Source, which hired 11 staffers from KTVA, and acts as a combined news operation for both KTUU and KYES.
 The combined newscasts began to air August 31, 2020.
+In November 2024, sister station KTVF in Fairbanks closed its news department and began to simulcast KTUU's newscasts.

 KTUU has been the top-rated station in the Anchorage market for decades; its ratings for their newscasts helped make them one of the strongest NBC affiliates in the country and its newscasts routinely receive several times more viewers than its competition.
 The KTUU news team routinely wins regional and national awards and in 1999, became the first television station in Alaska with their own satellite uplink truck (NewsStar 2).
 The National Press Photographers Association named KTUU the Small Market Television News Photography Station of the Year in 2006, 2008 and 2010.
 In 2013, KTUU was also the first in Alaska to broadcast their news in high definition.